 Trash, Recycling & Compost

 Trash bags left outside your apartment will be picked up every Monday - Friday morning.
 Trash can only be left outside your room weekday mornings from 7:00 AM to 11:00 AM.
-There is no trash pick up on weekends.
+THERE IS NO TRASH PICKUP ON WEEKENDS.
+DO NOT LEAVE TRASH OUT OVERNIGHT.
 If you need to dispose of your weekend trash or if you missed the weekday morning pickup and have smelly trash, please take it to the dumpster which is located at the southwest groundfloor exit of the building (i.e. the parking lot next to the Warehouse).

-A Compost bin and biodegradable bags are provided in your room for free.
-More bags are available at the front desk also for free.
+A compost bin and biodegradable bags are provided in your room for free.
+More biodegradable bags are available at the front desk also for free.
 Only food waste can be composted.
-Bring your compost in this biodegradable bag to the green bin with a green lid labeled "food scraps" located near the trash and recycling bins outside, at the SW corner of the Warehouse.
+Bring your compost in the biodegradable bag to the green bin located near the trash and recycling bins outside, at the SW corner of the Warehouse.
 There is NO COMPOST PICK-UP outside your apartment door or near the recycling bins on each floor.
 All compost MUST be brought to the outside bin.

 Failure to comply with these trash, recycling, and composting policies will result in an automatic $50 fine.